osscameroon/js-generator/README.md

-# jsGenerator : From Js to Html Translator
+# jsGenerator : Translating from Js to Html

 # About